Green Garden Pesto

 Garden green pesto "free-style" © Bottle and Brush Studio 2019-20

 Most pesto recipe ingredients include a combination of herbs or leaves, lemon, garlic, nuts, oil, spices and parmesan cheese all mixed together in the food processor.
 The classic basil pesto is made with roasted pine nuts, which I deeply love, but any other nuts like walnut, macadamia, pecan, peanut, pistachio, cashew, almond or kernels like pumpkin pepitas and sunflower seeds work perfectly.
-I’ve recently discovered the versatility of the hazelnut.
-Not only they are delicious in everything, including a pesto, hazelnuts are cultivated and sold locally (Happy Wombat Hazelnuts).
-At this time of year, locally grown lemon can still be waving at you so that’s a great recipe for using them before they become overripe.
+I have to admit that my favourite pesto is made with silverbeet and locally grown hazelnuts.
+At this time of year, organic lemon can still be waving at you so that’s a great recipe for using them before they become overripe.
 Homemade pesto can be used in salads, grilled-cheeses sandwiches, pizzas, bruschettas, pastas, quinoas et cetera.
-In spring and summer I freeze the excess in small containers or ice cubes for later use.
+In spring and summer, I freeze the excess in small containers or ice cubes for later use.
 I prefer making most of my favourite combinations without garlic and then I’ll just add it depending on what recipe I will use the pesto for.
-I don’t really have one precise recipe, I just make it "free-style", but I'll make you some suggestions!
+I don’t really have one precise recipe, I just make it "free-style", but here are some suggestions!

-Fresh and washed baby greens leaves of choice* (enough to fill the processor container)
+Fresh and washed baby green leaves of choice* (enough to fill the processor container)

 ½-1 cup roasted nuts or kernels of choice*